glloydNAT/iosacal/README.txt

 GNUCal is written in the Python_ programming language, and it makes heavy use of the NumPy_ library for the internal management of data.

-Generation of plots is done through, Matplotlib_, another Python library built on top of NumPy.
+Generation of plots is done through Matplotlib_, another Python library built on top of NumPy.

 Development is tracked with git_, the stupid content tracker, and the